Metrics#

 Parameters:

-• default_value (float, optional) – Default threshold value.
+• default_value (float) – Default threshold value.
 Defaults to 0.5.

 • kwargs – Any keyword arguments.